dbones/dbones.github.io/_posts/2016-01-10-service-discovery.md

 Here are some solutions

-##DNS
+## DNS

 Using the DNS is a simple solution, where all the instances of a service register with the DNS.

-Now when when we require the location of a service, we do a DNS lookup and it returns the loction of all (active) instances of the service (multiple A records).
+Now when when we require the location of a service, we do a DNS lookup and it returns the location of all (active) instances of the service (multiple A records).

-It is upto the us (the calling client) [to randomly pick an entry](https://github.com/rancher/rancher/issues/1401).
+It is up to the us (the calling client) [to randomly pick an entry](https://github.com/rancher/rancher/issues/1401).

 <figure>
 	<a href="http://dbones.github.io/images/posts/2015/microservices/serviceDiscovery-dns.JPG"><img src="http://dbones.github.io/images/posts/2015/microservices/serviceDiscovery-dns.JPG"></img></a>
 	<figcaption><a href="http://dbones.github.io/images/posts/2015/microservices/serviceDiscovery-dns.JPG" title="Dns lookup">Dns service lookup</a>.</figcaption>
 </figure>

-##Loadbalancer + Registry
+## Load-balancer + Registry

-Another way is to combine a couple of components such as a LoadBalancer + Registry.
+Another way is to combine a couple of components such as a Load-Balancer + Registry.

 In this case the service instances will register with a Registry (ZooKeeper, Ectd, or a DNS for example).
 This is where the list of active services will be maintained.

-Now each request will be routed through a loadbalancer (HA proxy, Nginx).
-In this case we can make use of the loadbalancer stratgies (round robin or more advance ones), effectively removing the repsonsibily of routing from the client.
+Now each request will be routed through a load-balancer (HA proxy, Nginx).
+In this case we can make use of the loadbalancer stratgies (round robin or more advance ones), effectively removing the responsibility of routing from the client.

 <figure>
 	<a href="http://dbones.github.io/images/posts/2015/microservices/serviceDiscovery-registry.JPG"><img src="http://dbones.github.io/images/posts/2015/microservices/serviceDiscovery-registry.JPG"></img></a>